virtual-labs/exp-rebound-hammer-test-iitd/experiment/pretest.md

 D    7<br><br>

-Q5. rebound index doesn't depend on which of the following?<br>
+Q5.
+Rebound index doesn't depend on which of the following?<br>

 A    Type of aggregate<br>